vwkd/code-system/src/languages/rust/variable.md

 global variables

-like constant
+- like constant, but
-must annotate type
-identifier uses upper case by convention
+- can be mutable, but accessing and mutating only in unsafe block
+- uses same instance every time is used, same memory address, single value
+- can use for large amounts of data, needs single fixed memory address, or when needs interior mutability

 must have static lifetime

-but
-fixed memory address, always same can be mutable, but accessing and mutating only in unsafe block